Saint Michael and Saint Gudula Cathedral, Brussels

 Brussels, the Capital of Peregrine Falcons!

-A pair of Peregrine Falcons have established their nest in the heart of Brussels, on one of the towers of St. Michael and St. Gudula's Cathedral, a stone's throw from the famous Grand Place!
-This inescapable monument of the Belgian Capital has been a home to these birds of prey since 2004.
+A pair of Peregrine Falcons has established its nest in the heart of Brussels, on one of the towers of the Sint Michael and Sint Gudule Cathedral, a stone's throw from the famous Grand Place!
+This key monument of the Belgian capital has been home to these birds of prey since 2004.
+In the memory of the inhabitants of Brussels, this is unheard of!
+The bird, persecuted by poachers and poisoned by pesticides, had completely disappeared from Belgium and most of Europe.
+Now it has come back to live in the middle of the city, among people.
+As a result, it was so well received that there are now no less than 12 pairs in Brussels.
+What a symbol!

 See you soon.